ncsa/Nightingale_real/docs/source/software/modules.rst

 Using Modules
 =============

-Nightingale uses a set of module commands that enable users to configure their software environment.
-Essentially, you can turn access to certain software on or off by "loading" or "unloading" a modulefile that adds or removes the software's configuration in your user environment).
+Nightingale uses `Environment Modules <https://modules.readthedocs.io/en/stable/index.html>`_, a set of module commands that enable users to dynamically configure their software environment.
+Essentially, you can turn access to certain software on or off by "loading" or "unloading" a modulefile that adds or removes the software's configuration in your user environment.
 The table below shows the most common module commands you will need on Nightingale.

 +--------------------+-------------------------------------------------+
 | Command            | Description                                     |